hengjiaming/computer_vision_app/README.md

 # Nutritional Estimate App

-Welcome to the **Nutritional Estimate App**!
-This project allows users to upload meal images and get nutritional estimates using a Streamlit-based UI and an AI-powered backend.
+This project allows users to upload meal images and get nutritional estimates using a Streamlit-based UI and our Computer Vision system.

 ---